 It is no secret that people have been talking about the wonders of reverse osmosis water purification process for years running.
 In fact, it has been long considered as the best way of delivering quality water for drinking and cooking purposes in our homes.
 So, what’s reverse osmosis, and how does this system of water filtration work?
-This article will therefore attempt to look into the important aspects of reverse osmosis, and why it is so unique and top-of-the-line.
+This article will, therefore, attempt to look into the important aspects of reverse osmosis, and why it is so unique and top-of-the-line.

 As you may well know, osmosis simply refers to the movement of water molecules from a high concentration region to a lower concentration region.
 So in case of a solution of impure water, osmosis occurs when clean or fresh water crosses over to a concentrated solution through a semi-permeable membrane.
 Reverse osmosis, however, involves the application of pressure to the water when it’s on one side of the semi-permeable membrane.
-The external pressure is applied to help separate impurities from water and let it pass over to the other side as purified water.
+The external pressure is applied to help separate impurities from water.
+This will let it pass over to the other side as purified water.

 How Reverse Osmosis Water Filtration Systems Work